 Loans are interest-free until the student completes or discontinues his college studies.
-Repayment begins nine months after the student graduates or leaves school.
-Additional deferment is granted to students entering the military service, Peace Corps or Vista.
-The repayment period may extend over a period of ten years at 4% non-cumulative interest rate.
+Repayment begins six months after the student graduates or leaves school.
+Additional deferment is granted to students entering the military service or Peace Corps.
+The repayment period may extend over a period of ten years at 5% non-cumulative interest rate.